ShayanHajibagher/voice-chat-app/readme.txt

 ========================================

 Welcome to Cyan Diamond Studio's AI Voice Chat!
-This proprietary application allows authorized team members to have voice conversations with AI using speech recognition and text-to-speech.
+This proprietary application allows everyone to have voice conversations with AI using speech recognition and text-to-speech.

 Prerequisites:
 - Windows OS
 - Python 3.8+ installed
 - Internet connection for downloading models

+system requirements:
+- some ram to run a local model like 16GB , the more the better (the ram usage depend on the model you use in the LM studio).
+- the speed of the response is up to your system CPU and ram.

 Setup Steps: